 - Your current citizenship status

-How Long Can Snowbirds Be Away From Canada and Keep Their Provincial Health Insurance?
+How Long Can a Canadian Snowbird Keep Their Provincial Health Insurance?

 Traveling from Canada to the US

-The Canadian Snowbird Association (CSA) is pleased to provide this travellers’ checklist filled with handy tips on health, home and travel.
+The Canadian Snowbird Association (CSA) is pleased to provide this travelers checklist filled with handy tips on health, home, and travel.
 Canadian’s Travelers Checklist will help you be prepared to travel to the US for an extended amount of time.

 So many people that visit from Canada end up moving to Florida permanently.
 Although Canada and the US have a great relationship, there is an official process in moving to Florida from Canada.

 Learn more about how Canadians Can Move to Florida.

 If so, Contact VisaPlace today.
 All our cases are handled by competent and experienced immigration professionals who are affiliated with VisaPlace.
 These professionals consist of lawyers, licensed paralegals, and consultants who work for VisaPlace Legal an award-winning immigration firm that adheres to the highest standards of client service.